 And one of such rules is – don’t do hyperventilation before a breath hold!

 But first of all, what is hyperventilation?

-In a simple way – Hyperventilation is over-breathing – when you breathe more than you need to.
-Normally the rate and depth of your breathing depend on a current metabolic activity (mainly on how much CO2 you produce).
-More CO2 you produce – deeper or faster you breathe.
+Hyperventilation is over-breathing – when you breathe more than you need to.
+Usually, the rate and depth of your breathing depend on a current metabolic activity (mainly on how much CO2 you produce).
+So, more CO2 you make – deeper or faster you breathe.

-For example, when you are sleeping, you are not producing that much CO2 and your breath is shallow and quite.
-But in contrast, if you are running then you produce much more CO2 and this dramatically affects your breathing rate and depth.
+For example, when you are sleeping, you are not producing that much CO2, and your breath is shallow and quiet.
+But in contrast, if you are running, you create much more CO2, which dramatically affects your breathing rate and depth.

 Back to Freediving.
 Remember, how breath-hold looks like?
 Relaxations breathing, breath-hold itself, and recovery breathing after.